jamesacklin/moviegrid/README.md

 # MovieGrid

 An (Immaculate Grid)[http://immaculategrid.com]-style game where the player matches actors with pairs of directors they've worked with.
-Completed as a fun side-project for my wife's co-worker.
+Completed as a fun side-project for my wife's co-worker over Labor Day weekend 2023.

 [Preview](https://moviegrid-six.vercel.app)